rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 **Summary**
 FP strives to improve code correctness.
 FP teaches coding principles, computation laws, computation properties, type safety guarantees.
-This allows to understand computations in ways that are not possible without FP.
+This allows us to understand computations in ways that are not possible without FP.

-FP is a niche,  I think FP has a stable niche place in programming.
+FP is a niche,  I think FP has a stable niche in programming.
 Correctness and understanding of computations are problems almost nobody in the industry cares about.
-This reminds me of a Terry Pratchett Disk World character: Esmerelda (Granny) Weatherwax
+This reminds me of a Terry Pratchett Diskworld character: Esmerelda (Granny) Weatherwax

 >  &emsp; _"Esme Weatherwax hadn't done nice.
 She'd done what was needed."_

 Wanted means popular, needed means stable.
 There always will be some need for correctness and deeper understanding.
-I plan to return to discussion of cognitive aspects of FP in next post.
+I plan to return to discussion of cognitive aspects of FP in my next post.

 _side_note_start
 **In a parallel dimension** Alonso Church did not take a temporary break from lambda calculus and showed it to his student, Alan Turning.
 The first computer hardware was based on SKI calculus.
 In that dimension kids learn mathematics with proofs, imperative programming is considered a great addition after programmers learn the principles.
 In that dimension